Six Things That Will Make You Motivated to Meal Plan and Get Out of the Food Allergy Dinnertime Rut

 Do you ever dread thinking about food?
 Or do you ever know exactly what you’re going to make or bake, but when you get right down to it, you hate the idea of actually baking or cooking it?

-As the main cooks for our food allergy kiddos, we don’t have an option to drop the ball.
-If we don’t cook, our food allergy kid doesn’t eat.
+As the main cooks for your food allergy kiddos, you don’t have an option to drop the ball.
+If you don’t cook, your food allergy kid doesn’t eat.
 Store bought or take out foods are rarely an option.
-Sometimes this can leave us depleted and just plain sick and tired of not only thinking about WHATs for dinner, but the time consuming task of buying safe ingredients and making them into delicious dinners our kids will eat.
+Sometimes this can leave you depleted and just plain sick and tired of not only thinking about WHATs for dinner, but the time consuming task of buying safe ingredients and making them into delicious dinners your kids will eat.

 After the mourning passed, I went through a stage of determination.
 I was going to find every allergy replacement there was and make every recipe I loved into something safe that she could eat.
 This lasted quite awhile, until I just got burnt out.
 Not only that, but more food allergies came our way and I was dealing with all new restrictions.

-Our most recent restriction came about a year and a half ago.
+Our most recent restriction came about a two years ago.
 I felt like this was the tipping point for me.
 I just had to start finding ways to really help myself feel MOTIVATED to find and cook safe food.

 Keep reading….
 My FAVOURITE way is at the end!

-7 Ways to get Motivated to Create Your Safe Allergy Eats Menu
+6 Ways to Get Motivated to Meal Plan and Create Your Safe Allergy Eats Menu

 Meal planning is a form of “batching” or grouping your work.
 It allows you to do the work up front and re-use it so you’re not constantly re-doing the work every.single.day.